Updated: Aug 17

 Do you like to move your body in association with learning a language?
 Perhaps you have heard of TPR (Total Physical Response).
 In this method of language learning, you move your body to match the word.
 For example, your teacher says "stand up" and that is what you do!
-The goal is for your brain to make a connection between this phrase and the action.
+The goal is for your brain to make a connection between the phrase and the action.
+This can work well for beginners.
 Would this work for you?

 Perhaps you do well with worksheets or exercises that allow you to fill in the blank or complete sentences using a model or template given.
 If so, you might be a logical learner.
 I know that I absolutely love taking our my old German workbooks and completing exercises.
 It is very calming for me, and it helps reinforce concepts that I have learned in the past.
 Now, there are many clients who would not enjoy this type of language learning!